GustafEnebog/project-2/README.md

 ## Features

-### Favicon
+### The Logo and Favicon
++ The font Nasalization was used for the logo becasue it feels Modern, exciting, and scientific (https://www.dafont.com/nasalization.font)
 + The favicon is made up by the W in the WINGIT-logo.
 + The favicon has been produced in all relevant file formats.

 ![Favicon](assets/images/favicon.jpg)

 ### Typography
-Noto Sans has been used as a font since it features Greek letters necessary for the some of the input/output parameters.
+Noto Sans has been used as a font since it features Greek letters necessary for some of the input/output parameters.
 "Montserrat" and sans-serif is used as fallback fonts.

 ![Noto Sans font](assets/images/noto-sans-google-font.jpg)

-## Miscellanious
-+ As much as it is good practise to keep variables local and to avoid global variables it is sometimes necessary and this code is such an example where relatively many global variables was necessary or the code structure would have had to become very complicated.

 ## Technologies Used
 + [HTML 5 -](https://html.spec.whatwg.org/multipage/) App structure and content